 zxsuite team video-server remove command from any mailbox server -

 this will remove the appropriate entries from the Zextras Config (manual

 package removal on the video server is required).

 When using multiple video servers, meetings are instanced on any of the available instances.
-Once the beta is over, load balancing rules will be enacted.

 # zxsuite team video-server add *videoserver.example.com* [param VALUE[,VALUE]] # zxsuite team video-server remove *videoserver.example.com* [param VALUE[,VALUE]]